Contributor’s Guide

 reproducibility/ Zenodo, Overleaf, and LaTeX integration

-templates/ Project templates (sandbox, workflow)
+templates/ Project templates (sandbox, workflow, toolkit)

-tests/ Pytest test suite (2,200+ tests)
+tests/ Pytest test suite, including

-docs/ Sphinx documentation (this site)
+docs/ Sphinx documentation (this site) including